-Dimethylglycine aids in reducing homocysteine levels, a risk factor in cardiovascular disease.
-It also has an impact on normalizing cholesterol and triglyceride levels.
-Additionally, it protects the body against hypertension and high blood pressure while improving circulation.
+Dimethylglycine aids in reducing homocysteine levels, a risk factor for cardiovascular conditions.* It also has an impact on normalizing cholesterol and triglyceride levels.* Additionally, it helps support proper circulation of blood throughout the body.*

 Boosting Brain Function*

-DMG supports the body's production of creatine and phosphocreatine, which fuel energy within the brain and curb mental fatigue.
-Because the supplement can cross the blood-brain barrier, helps maximize brain function, bolster brain acuity, and improve mental focus.
+DMG supports the body's production of creatine and phosphocreatine, which fuel energy within the brain and curb mental fatigue.* It can cross the blood-brain barrier, helps maximize brain function, bolster brain acuity, and improve mental focus.*

-Studies also show benefits for people with Autism.
-Dr. Kendall's work with Dr. Bernard Rimland at the Autism Research Institute led to positive reports of improved communication, eye contact, sleep patterns, immune function, and general social interactions.
+Dr. Kendall's work with Dr. Bernard Rimland led to positive reports of improved communication, eye contact, sleep patterns, immune function, and general social interactions.*

 Bolstering Immune Function*

-DMG holds special interest for patients with immune deficiencies.
-This tremendous resistance builder enhances the body's natural protection against bacterial, fungal, and viral diseases.
+DMG holds special interest for patients with immune challenges.* This tremendous resistance builder enhances the body's natural immunity.*

 Dimethylglycine supports immune function by contributing to methylation, a process by which methyl groups, each composed of one carbon atom and three hydrogen atoms, are transferred from one substance to another.* These groups are essential to cell functions throughout the body.
 In the immune system, methylation is important in the production of antibodies and cytokine components.*